lucapinello/SR700_Artisan_Server/README.md

 [State:idle] Temp SR700:150  Target temp: 150 Fan Speed: 1 Time left: 0
 ```

-## 4. In Artisan go under help and select Load Settings…
+## 4. In Artisan go under Help and select Load Settings…

 Download and use this file if you have a Phidget: https://raw.githubusercontent.com/lucapinello/SR700_Artisan_Server/master/SR700_Artisan_Server/settings/artisan-settings.aset